The Complete Guide to Church Apps

 - How to tell if your church is ready for an app

 - How to increase engagement with your church app

 Let’s get started.

-5 Key Benefits of Church Apps
+5 Key Benefits of Mobile Apps for Churches

 Every church app is unique.
 But churches tend to use them for the same handful of benefits.
 A good church website or giving kiosk can also provide most of these benefits, but no other giving solution can match the accessibility of an app—one tap takes people to everything they need, and apps have unique features that drive engagement.

-1. Increased giving
+1. Increased church giving